Roseville High School college information

 For more scholarships, please contact the counseling office at Roseville High School.

 The Michigan Department of Education (MDE) is committed to preparing students not just for the opportunities we know about today, but also for the economic and intellectual challenges of the future.
-The Michigan Career & College-Ready Portal is designed to connect educators with the resources and tools that can assist in helping students graduate Career & College-Ready.
+The Michigan Career and College Ready portal is designed to connect educators with the resources and tools that can assist in helping students graduate Career & College-Ready.

 Seniors are allowed 3 school days to visit their potential college choices.
 You should ask the college for a signature verifying your visit and turn it in to attendance when you return.
 Most colleges have tours and orientations on Fridays for high school seniors.
 You can get the information from their websites.